fastapi/typer/docs/tutorial/arguments.md

 In fact, it's very common to have **optional** *CLI arguments*, it's way more common than having **required** *CLI options*.

-As an example of how it could be useful, let's see how the `ls` command works.
+As an example of how it could be useful, let's see how the `ls` CLI program works.

 <div class="termy">